zawislakm/RatPartyMixTracker/README.md

 # Playlist tracking app

-A code that tracks real-time changes to a playlist on Spotify.
-It provides updates about playlist changes and selects a daily song for Twitter followers every day.
+An application monitors real-time updates to Spotify playlists, delivering notifications about changes and select daily song for Twitter followers.

 ## Technology core